Huang-Libo/Notebook/Swift/UsingCombine/Operators.md

 Like `reduce`, the `tryReduce` will only publish a *single* downstream result upon a `.finished` completion from the upstream publisher.

-## Mathematic operations on elements
+## Applying Mathematical Operations on Elements

 ### max